NENUKORAH/stock-analysis/README.md

 The stock performance for the year 2018 accross the stocks is significantly poor.
 Only the ENPH and RUN stock had a positive return out of the 12 stocks analysed.

 DQ and JKS had a negative return of over 50% in 2018.
-The only viable inviable investments using 2018 data is ENPH and RUN.
+The only viable investments using 2018 data is ENPH and RUN.

 The result shows that 83% of the stock analysed had a negative return.